zliucz/animate-your-word/README.md

 ```

-The output animation will be saved to "videos". <br>
-The output includes the network's weights, SVG frame logs and their rendered .mp4 files (under svg_logs and mp4_logs respectively). <br>
+The output animation will be saved to "videos". <br> The output includes the network's weights, SVG frame logs and their rendered .mp4 files (under svg_logs and mp4_logs respectively). <br>
 We save both the in-context and the sole letter animation. <br>
 At the end of training, we output a high quality gif render of the last iteration (HG_gif.gif). <br>

 We provide many example run scripts in `scripts`, the expected resulting gifs are in `example_gifs`.
 More results can be found on our [project page](https://animate-your-text.github.io/demo/).

+By default, a 24-frame video will be generated, requiring about 28GB of VRAM.
+If there is not enough VRAM available, the number of frames can be reduced by using the `--num_frames` parameter.

 ## Tips: